aliasgharkhani/Masktune/README.md

 <h1>MaskTune: Mitigating Spurious Correlations by Forcing to Explore, NeurIPS 2022</h1>
-This is an official pytorch implementation of <a href="https://duckduckgo.com" target="_blank"><em>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</em></a>, <strong>NeurIPS 2022</strong>.
+This is the official pytorch implementation of <a href="https://duckduckgo.com" target="_blank"><em>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</em></a>, <strong>NeurIPS 2022</strong>.
 MaskTune is a technique for mitigating shortcut learning in machine learning algorithms.

 <br>
 </br>